You’re not invincible

 If you have smoked for more than 30 years, a low-dose CT scan maybe prudent to screen for lung cancer.

 Alcohol consumption increases your risk for cancer of the mouth, throat, esophagus, liver, and colon.
 Alcohol also interferes with testicular function and hormone production.
 This can result in impotence and infertility.
-According to the CDC, men are more likely than women to commit suicide.
-They also are more likely to have been drinking prior to doing so.
+According to the

 Some ways to combat depression include: